Fashion / Style

 The Indigenous Australian fashion designers we love

 Australian fashion is a vast landscape of talent, there is no ignoring this fact.
-At RUSSH, we are consistently trying our best to champion our Australian fashion industry in the way that it deserves.
-Australian Afterpay Fashion Week 2021 saw myriad of First Nations designers offer sprawling collections that represent our vast pool of talent, one which First Nations designers are at the forefront of.
-Hailing from all over the country, making clothing that honours their roots and their country is a myriad of multidisciplinary Indigenous designers changing the way we experience Australian fashion.
-Below, we’ve rounded up 10 of our favourite First Nations designers.
+At RUSSH, we consistently aim to champion our very own fashion industry in the way that it deserves.
+Pandora Australian Fashion Week 2024 saw a myriad of First Nations designers offer sprawling collections that represent our vast pool of talent which First Nations designers are at the forefront of.
+Hailing from all over the country, their designs pay homage to the roots of this country.
+Their contributions as multidisciplinary Indigenous designers are changing the way we experience Australian fashion at every step.
+Below, we’ve rounded up 11 of our favourite First Nations designers.

 Kirrikin